jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ---
 ##Summary

-You should now have a good overview of how to get started with Bluemix and DevOps Services using Node.js.
+You now have a good overview of how to get started with Bluemix and DevOps Services by using Node.js.

 You've seen how to create and run a Node.js web app with Bluemix.
 With one click, you created a Git repository, loaded it with example code, and automatically deployed the application.
-In minutes, you changed the code, pushed the changes to the Git repository by using both the command line and the
-Web IDE, automatically built and deployed the application, checked the deployment status, and ran the app to show your changes.
+In minutes, you changed the code, pushed the changes to the Git repository by using both the command line and the web IDE, automatically built and deployed the application, checked the deployment status, and ran the app to show your changes.